markhobson/locker/README.md

 * Ignore images that don't exist locally
 * Discard digest to allow relocking files
 * Recursive syntax to lock all supported files in a directory
-* Unlock flag to revert from digest to tag
 * Pull flag to pull newer images before locking
 * Support `docker-compose.yml`
 * Support AWS CloudFormation templates